Chart Color Schemes

 Shepparton - South East features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households constitute 64.6% of all households, including 24.6% couples with children, 24.9% couples without children, and 13.8% single parent families.
-Non-family households account for 35.4%, with lone person households at 30.9% and group households comprising 4.4%.
-The median household size is 2.5 people, which aligns with the average in the Rest of Vic.
+Non-family households comprise the remaining 35.4%, with lone person households at 30.9% and group households making up 4.4% of the total.
+The median household size is 2.5 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households